GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx103.rst

     :header: "Counter Name", "Usage", "Brief Description"
     :widths: 15, 10, 75

-    "VsGsVerticesIn", "Items", "The number of unique vertices processed by the VS and GS."
-    "VsGsPrimsIn", "Items", "The number of primitives passed into the VS and GS."
     "GSVerticesOut", "Items", "The number of vertices output by the GS."

 PreTessellation Group